 Rounding out our trio of venues, we have DJ bars.
 As the name suggests, these are by definition bars that have a DJ spinning.
 Generally speaking, most of these establishments lean towards the house or techno genre.
 That said, if you look hard enough and do a bit of digging in Google, you can find DJ bars that cater to fans of Hip-hop, Psytrance, Drum n’ Bass, and other niche domains.
 Some DJ bars have small dance floors but don’t go expecting anything too spacious.
 After all, most of these venues are independently owned businesses that are barely keeping their heads above water.
 They simply don’t have the massive budgets that fund the clubs and discos.
 While some DJ bars require no entrance fee, those that do will likely be much cheaper than bigger venues.

 Before moving on, know there is one category I am purposely omitting, the so-called “Gaijin clubs.”
 These venues cater to obnoxious foreign travelers and bottom-of-the-barbell, washed up expats.
 While the ample support for English-only speakers can be tempting at first, they tend to be more like Mos Eisley’s cantina, wretched hives of scum and villainy.
 Unless you’re clamoring for a night that you’ll later regret (in every sense of the word), avoid this scene at all cost.
 Most of these clubs are located in the Roppongi area and are easily identifiable by the sleazy touts standing outside.

-Tokyo’s Clubs by the Genre
+Tokyo’s Clubs by Their Musical Genre

 Let’s get on to the good stuff seeing we just defined the various venues.
 What follows is a general outline of where to party based on your musical taste.
 I’ve divided things by genre to make it easier to skim but eclectic connoisseurs would do well to read the entire piece.